Transforming 23 Kiora Road Miranda

 Project status

-As part of that process, the project has been designated a State Significant Development by the NSW Government, which requires the application to address any impacts on matters such as traffic, parking, local services, environment, heritage and the community.
+As part of that process, the project has been designated a State Significant Development (SSD) by the NSW Government, which requires the application to address any impacts on matters such as traffic, parking, local services, environment, heritage and the community.
+The project team has been engaging with the local community and key stakeholders about the plans, including information sessions on 1 October 2025 and a survey.

 You can also register here to stay up to date as the project progresses.